Ahmed-Khaled-Saleh/fedai/README.md

 also easily extendible so that you can bring your algorithm/data/scneario in a few lines of code.

-If you are new to using `nbdev` here are some useful pointers to get you started.

 ## Usage

 ### Installation